Leadership Presentations for Lawyers

-You like your partner but some aspect of his behavior is causing problems in the firm.
+You like your partner, but his behavior is causing problems in the firm.

-You are trying to change certain policies for the long-term well-being of the firm, and yet some partners seem irrationally averse to change.
+You are trying to change certain policies for the long-term well-being of the firm, but some partners seem irrationally averse to change.

 Ten Point Leadership Inspection for Lawyers